exbotanical/shcripts/README.md

 **Download:** `curl -O https://raw.githubusercontent.com/MatthewZito/sh/master/scripts/<script_name.sh>`

 ##### no-env | Keep .env files out of your git history
-Committing `.env` files is an often devastating albeit easy mistake to make.
-Use this script to prevent nasty bots or Google Dork script kiddies from snagging API keys (or worse!) from your public repositories.

 This package includes a pre-commit hook and an installer script.
 Once installed, the hook executes *before* you make a git commit; it parses the staging area for any `.env` files.
 If a `.env` file is found, the commit will be aborted and you'll be notified.

 At this point, you may want to include the `.env` file(s) in your `.gitignore`.
 If you wish to commit the file(s) anyway, you can bypass the hook with `git commit --no-verify` *or* you can set the option `git config hooks.allowenv true` - the script will then ignore `.env` files until set to `false`.